Pier Solar and the Great Architects: Pier Solar HD

 On November 5, 2012, the game's developer WaterMelon announced on its Kickstarter page that it was developing the game for Xbox 360, PC, Mac, Linux and Sega Dreamcast.
 Later in the same month, WaterMelon elaborated their project further, additionally opening an opportunity to make the game available in Japanese, and to release the game on Android platforms, Ouya and Wii U. Early in the following December, the Kickstarter page successfully surpassed the project's minimum donation goal, and assured game's release on Wii U, which had the highest required stretch.
 On November 15, 2013, it was announced that the Xbox 360 version was currently delayed, and the game will come to both PlayStation 3 and PlayStation 4 in March 2014.
 WaterMelon announced their studio's acceptance into Microsoft's Xbox One developer program on December 4, 2013, as well as their intention to publish Pier Solar HD on the console.
 In February 2014 it was announced that Pier Solar HD had been delayed again and is now expected to be released in Q2 2014.
 On August 19 it was announced that Pier Solar HD is in certification and will be released as a cross-buy title for PS4 and PS3 on September 30 and as of October 2 PS Vita.

 The Dreamcast version was the last one to be released on November 27, 2015, the reason for the delay was that unlike the digital releases, the DC version had it to be completely bug tested as it couldn't be patched.
 The final game features battle speed and frequency options, newly drawn cutscene artworks, as well as a 3 minutes opening animation created by the game's character designer and cinematics director, Armen M.

-On March 20, 2016, the game's developer WaterMelon announced, through an email conversation, that the PS Vita port of Pier Solar has been cancelled.
-The reason being that Sony has failed to provide PS Vita Dev Kits, even though the developer posted on their Facebook page on October 2, 2014 of receiving them.